Fighting Cold and Flu Season With Green Chile Chicken Soup

+If you are looking for something warm to eat this winter, try making (naturally) gluten-free green chile soup for your next meal.
 Snow is falling in the mountains, which not only means that winter is coming, but that cold and flu season is also on its way.
 I realized this when the end caps at my grocery store were lined with NyQuil, DayQuil, Robitussin and other drugs.
 But the moment I really realized this was when I suddenly felt tired and hot.
 Yup, I had a fever.
 I blame the sick kid in line at the pharmacy.

-After reading my temperature more than once, I finally accepted that I indeed had a fever.
+Soon after reading my temperature more than once, I finally accepted that I indeed had a fever.
 So I did what any rational New Mexican would do: Ran to my freezer in search of some green chile.
 For those of you who don’t know, green chile has 181.9 mg of vitamin C. Oranges have a measly 51.1 mg.
 So yeah, green chile is kind of a big deal.
 Instead of eating the chile right then and there, I decided to make soup.

 My favorite meal to avoid (or treat) cold and flu symptoms is a big pot of homemade chicken soup.
 This is probably the only soup I make where I will just drink the broth and be happy.
 MMMMMMmmm….

 First, I like to start by making my chicken soup (or any soup, for that matter) with mirepoix (basically chopped onion, carrot and celery), salt and pepper.
 I let this sweat and then add minced garlic and ginger.
 I like ginger because it tastes good and is supposed to help with various stomach problems.
 Win-win, am I right?